nickjbrowning/cscs-docs/docs/access/web.md

 Furthermore, the Single Sign-On gate allow users to recover their forgotten passwords and authenticate using a third-party account.
 The login page looks like

 [](){#ref-web-mfa}
-## Using MFA to acccess web-based services
+## Using MFA to access web-based services

 After having completed the setup of [MFA][ref-mfa], you will be asked to enter your login/password and the OTP to access all web-based services.